The ‘geostan’ R package

 Donegan, Connor (2021).
 "Building spatial conditional autoregressive (CAR) models in the Stan programming language."
 OSF Preprints.
 DOI: 10.31219/osf.io/3ey65 Supplementary material: https://osf.io/ewxut/.

 This paper provides computationally efficient R and Stan code for building spatial conditional autoregressive (CAR) models in Stan.
-The paper details various CAR model specifications and demonstrates how users can use the geostan R package to facilitate the process of building custom spatial models in Stan.
-A demonstration analysis of county mortality rates also shows how to adjust for censored count data.
+The paper details various CAR model specifications and provides a comparison to Nimble in terms of sampling efficiency (with about 10-fold improvement over Nimble).
+The paper provides a demonstration analysis of county mortality data (including censored observations).
+This shows how the geostan R package can facilitate the process of building custom spatial models in Stan.
+(This work has since been revised and extended to include the simultaneous spatial autoregressive (SAR) models, now implemented in geostan.)

 Donegan, Connor and Mitzi Morris (2021).
 "Flexible functions for ICAR, BYM, and BYM2 models in Stan.”
 Code repository. https://github.com/ConnorDonegan/Stan-IAR